Rep. Marjorie Taylor Greene - September 12th, Hour 2

 It didn't appear on a new day this year.

-We knew it was what it was coming, and we didn't get ready to have the programmatic review of how this government weaponizes and spends money.
+We knew it was coming, and we didn't get ready to have the programmatic review of how this government weaponizes and spends money.

-So now you got McCarthy and our folks in leadership wanting us to vote for a continuing resolution.
+So now you've got McCarthy and our folks in leadership wanting us to vote for a continuing resolution.

 And a continuing resolution funds Jack Smith's election interference.

-And any Republican that is willing to keep funding Jack Smith's election interference didn't work their salt.
+And any Republican that is willing to keep funding Jack Smith's election interference isn't worth their salt.

 And we ought to reject wholeheartedly any effort at a continuing resolution of the Biden government and Jack Smith.